 This work is ongoing and will fill with additional content in the future.

 This project involves shaping a cambered profile and refining the manufacturing process to balance performance with practical fabrication.
 I am applying wood shaping and composite layup techniques methods while managing material interfaces.
 Through this process, I am strengthening my understanding of material properties, stress distribution, and structural optimization, connecting my engineering work to my passion for snowboarding.
 The result is a snowboard engineered for both performance and manufacturability, combining technical precision with hands-on craftsmanship.
-When the snow falls, the board will serve as the ultimate test of its design and craftsmanship.

 This work is ongoing and will fill with additional content in the future.